PeteRager/lennoxs30api/README.md

 # PyPI - lennoxs30api

+pip install lennoxs30api

-### API Wrapper for www.lennoxicomfort.com
+## API Wrapper for www.lennoxicomfort.com

-By Pete Sage ()
+By Pete Rager

-Note:  I'm working on a major refactor of this module and a push to PyPI.

 This asyncio module connects to the Lennox Cloud API to retrieve data from S30 / E30 thermostats.
 This API does not work for older models that use a different API.
 Those models are supported by this project:  https://github.com/thevoltagesource/myicomfort

-This module is currently in test and prototype mode; as such it is not recommended at this time to build an application on-top of the API, as the API may change.

-This module provides a command line test program; that can be used to exercise the main functions and create diagnostic output files to futher enhance and fix issues with the API

-Current state - Tested with a single Zone S30 Air Conditioning System

-Known Issues - Passwords with & will not work.
+There is an example program in the samples directory to show how to use it.
+There is an Home Assistant Integration developed using this component at: https://github.com/PeteRager/lennoxs30

 Prerequistes: